artrugh/sitecore/DevFundamentals.9.3/Sitecore9DevFeatures/Languages/languages.md

 - Reimplement your own dictionary.
 - Avoid reusing Dictionary texts across modules, feature, or views.
 - Use the dictionary entries in the presentation and business logic of the module.
-- make the dictoniries available at the site or tenant level to allow labels to be managed individually across sites.
+- Make the dictionaries available at the site or tenant level to allow labels to be managed individually across sites.

 #### Create a Dictionary